-VILLE offers an enormous amount of content, but it may be difficult for a teacher to perceive the scope of a product, as the content is hidden as a default and it requires some effort to find how to view all of it.
+ViLLE offers an enormous amount of content, but it may be difficult for a teacher to perceive the scope of a product, as the content is hidden and it requires some effort to view all of it.
 Could the different areas be more visible, and the teacher navigation made clearer?
 The interface doesn't scale correctly on mobile devices when performing tasks (tested on iPhone 7).